vitalyrodnenko/geeknote/README.md

 :   You can set the notebook which will be syncronized with local directory.
 But if you won't set this option, *gnsync* will create new notebook with the name of the directory that you want to sync.

 ### Description
 The application *gnsync* is very usefull in system adminstration.
 Because of you can syncronize you local logs, statuses and any other production information with Evernote.
-And have the

 ### Examples
     $ gnsync --path /home/project/xmpp/logs/